-- In a step, where the item is a child object and the user decides to move it, there is one of the two scenarios that come up.
+- In a step where an item is a child object and the user decides to move it, there is one of the two scenarios that comes up.
 Either the step gets moved under the same parent or to a different parent.
 If it is moved under the same parent, it simply comes up in the new position chosen.
 But if it is moved under a different parent, the parent gets duplicated.
 Let’s see this pictorially:

-I am going to move the step where we enter the agent name (the one highlighted above) under the ‘Flight Reservation’ parent object.
+I am going to move the step where we enter the agent’s name (the one highlighted above) under the ‘Flight Reservation’ parent object.
 Let’s note that the parent object for ‘Agent Name’ is Login.
 I simply dragged the step to be the last one.
-This is how, it appears:
+This is how it appears:

-To achieve this is, I am simply going to convert all the steps under the parent object ‘Flight Reservation’ in our above example to appear under another action.
-Adding actions, steps to actions all these are going to be discussed in detail as we move on in our sessions.
+To achieve this, I am simply going to convert all the steps under the parent object ‘Flight Reservation’ in our above example to appear under another action.
+Adding actions, steps to actions, etc., are going to be discussed in detail as we move on in our sessions.

-As you can notice in the test flow pane, the sequence in which these actions are executed is displayed.
+As you can see in the test flow pane, the sequence in which these actions are executed is displayed.

-If I would want the Action 2 to run first followed by Action 1, keyword view let’s me do that by allowing me to drag and drop the actions to the necessary position.
+If I want Action 2 to run first followed by Action 1, the Keyword view would let me do that by allowing me to drag and drop the actions to the necessary position.

-What this means is that, if a step with sub-steps is chosen for deletion, all the sub-steps get deleted too.
+This means that if a step with sub-steps is chosen for deletion, then all the sub-steps get deleted too.

-And, that’s all there is to discuss about deleting steps.
+That’s all we have to discuss about deleting steps.